 Whether you are an at-home grower, a small scale agriculturalist, or a full-blown corporation, the tissue culture process is relevant to you.

-So, what exactly is this Tissue Culture Process?
+What Exactly is this Tissue Culture Process?

 The tissue culture process allows you to get more cells, new cells, or tissue, from existing plant matter.